DirtBagXon/3zb2-zigflag/README.md

 The changes subtly alter the game dynamics and improve on the original zigmode game element, IMHO. \
 The original gameplay, with bugfixes, can still be enabled by disabling the new elements via cvars.

-`Capture and Hold` plays best on smaller level maps with a couple of bots throw in.
+`Capture and Hold` plays best on smaller level maps with a timelimit, no fraglimit and a couple of bots.

 ### Pak file (Flag model) and Route Chaining files